Secrets on Parade: Reception

 selling nearly 60,000 copies and securing a solo career for Christensen.
-Allegedly, Mary, Crown Princess of Denmark is among the fans.
+Allegedly, Mary, Queen of Denmark is among the fans.

 The singles "Get the Fuck Out of My Mind" and "Love Is a Matter of...." became hits.
 The latter would be covered by Will Young on for Friday's Child (2003) as "Love Is a Matter of Distance", and this version has appeared on several karaoke albums.
 The song "21st Century High" appeared on the soundtrack of the 2000 Danish movie Flickering Lights.

 Aside from Christensen himself finding solace in his music, the album has had a profound effect on others dealing with grief as well.
 Christensen says, "There are really many who have responded to Secrets On Parade that it was almost therapeutic for them."
 He thinks this is because the lyrics cover the topics so explicitly: "When someone finds himself in a depressed state, I think that very direct words penetrate through much easier.
 One needs something that reaches out.
 It simply makes it easier to console oneself with."